What Does It Mean When Pupils Are Blown? | Clear Vital Signs

 To understand why pupils become blown, it helps to know how pupil size is regulated neurologically:

-- The parasympathetic nervous system controls constriction via cranial nerve III (oculomotor nerve).
+• The parasympathetic nervous system controls constriction via cranial nerve III, also called the oculomotor nerve.

 When brain swelling or bleeding compresses cranial nerve III or damages midbrain structures, pupils can become fixed and dilated—hence “blown.”